 - Property Inspector Fees: An inspection is one of the first items paid for by the buyer after entering into the purchase agreement.
 It allows the buyers to make an educated decision about staying in the contract given the physical condition of the property.
 Similarly, it is used by the Lender to ensure their investment is feasible.
 The cost varies depending on the types of inspections conducted and can cost between $400 to $700.

-While the fees listed above are customarily attributed to either party as a practical matter based on need of the service, the title insurance premiums are usually paid for by the party as determined in the purchase agreement and can be a negotiated term (although each county does indicate who is responsible for its payment if the contract is silent on the matter).
+While the fees listed above are customarily attributed to either party as a practical matter in real estate closing costs in Florida based on the need for the service, the title insurance premiums are usually paid for by the party as determined in the purchase agreement and can be a negotiated term (although each county does indicate who is responsible for its payment if the contract is silent on the matter).

 These premiums include an Owner’s Title Insurance Policy, a Lender’s Title Insurance Policy for financed loans and Endorsements for each.